RubyAfterAll/spicerack/README.md

 ## Included Gems

 * [AroundTheWorld](around_the_world/README.md) allows you to easily wrap methods with custom logic on any class.
-* [Ascriptor](ascriptor/README.md) facilitates attribute definition on classes to easily create service object.
-* [Instructor](instructor/README.md) allows you to clearly require and validate input with a base class for service object.
 * [RedisHash](redis_hash/README.md) provides a class that matches the Hash api by wrapping Redis.
 * [RSpice](rspice/README.md) is an `RSpec` utility gem of custom matchers, shared contexts and examples.
 * [ShortCircuIt](short_circu_it/README.md) is an intelligent and feature rich memoization gem.